nxp-mcuxpresso/vscode-for-mcux/README.md

 ## Overview:

 * Support MCUXpresso SDK, Zephyr and Open-CMSIS-Pack software repositories integration.
+* Dependency tools and software components can be installed using [MCUXpresso Installer](https://github.com/nxp-mcuxpresso/vscode-for-mcux/wiki/Dependency-Installation)
 * Wizard view to import repository from remote or local GitHub or from a standalone archive (MCUXpresso SDK).
 * Wizard to import a project example from an installed repository.
 * Support for importing all application types for Zephyr (repository, workspace, freestanding).